cookies

 animal crackers

-Animal Cracker History and Varieties
+Animal Crackers History and Types

-Animal Crackers were the first mass-produced cookie.
+Animal Crackers first mass-produced cookie

 In 1902, Nabisco began the commercial manufacturing and distribution of this popular cookie that still maintains a strong position on grocery store shelves.
 Despite being named a cracker, these small, animal-shaped treats fall into the cookie category due to their sweet taste.
 The origin of these snacks can be traced back to the 1800s in England when less-sweet animal biscuits were a popular snack.